Bruin-Dev/Intelygenz/sites-monitor/README.md

 Then the Sites Monitor will publish that task to the topic `edge.status.task`.

 This action will be performed in cycles.
-The interval between them is defined in the config file, in a snippet like this:
+The interval between them is defined in the env file (change this file affects environment configuration), in a snippet like this:

 ````
-SITES_MONITOR_CONFIG = {
-    'interval_time': 600
-}
+MONITORING_SECONDS=120
 ````
 ## How to run it

+If you want to launch this si
 ````$
-docker-compose up --build nats-server velocloud-bridge prometheus grafana
+docker-compose up --build  grafana nats-server redis velocloud-bridge prometheus thanos-querier thanos-sidecar
-# Wait until everything is up and running
-docker-compose up --build sites-monitor
 ````

 You can access to the metrics dashboards in localhost:3000 using the credentials in [here](../metrics-dashboard/grafana/Dockerfile)